AryanshShrivastava/Black-Scholes-Options-Pricing-Model/README.md

 # Black-Scholes-Options-Pricing-Model
 BSM provides an evaluation of an option's fair value, which traders incorporate into their strategies.
 BSM is a pricing model used to determine the theoretical value for a call or a put option based on some variables.
+Used supervised regression-based model to learn the Black- Scholes option pricing model from simulated data.
+Compared the performance of the linear and nonlinear models.
+Used various Boosting and Bagging methods GradientBoostingRegressor, ExtraTreesRegressor to compare the results generated.